 The Meaning of Numbers: The Number 29

-The meaning of the number 29 is, admittedly, not as clear as other numerics found in Scripture.
+The meaning of 29 is, admittedly, not as clear as other numbers found in God's word.

 King Amaziah of Judah, considered one of the better rulers over God's people, was on the throne for 29 years (2Chronicles 25:1).
 He reigned from 796 to 767 B.C.
 His successor, his son King Azariah, had the second longest reign of any of Israel's kings at 52 years.